 While named Due Jolly, Two Jokers in Italian, the wine bottled here is no joke.
 Stop by their cellar door (open weekends only) to enjoy seasonal platters, piled high with cheese, salami, terrine, chutney, olives and ciabatta, along with your tastings.

-After re-opening its doors earlier this year, The Packing Shed is the latest Hills hot spot all the cool kids are raving about.
-Not only do the bottles they sell here feature the most adorable designs, the menu is packed with flavour.
-You’ll be hard pressed choosing between the crumbed brie, mushroom risotto croquettes and beef brisket burger, but the good news is everything is very reasonably priced so you can afford to try a few things.
-We can’t wait to head up there to try the homemade crumpets.
+The Packing Shed is the Hills hot spot all the cool kids are raving about.
+Not only do the bottles they sell here feature the most adorable designs, their rotating menu is packed with flavour.
+You’ll be hard pressed choosing between tasty nibbles like beetroot and sumac arancinis, buttermilk chicken bites and classic pork and fennel sausage rolls but the good news is everything is pretty reasonably priced so you can afford to try a few things.

 Boutique winery Brookside Vineyard churns out some exsqueezingly good chardonnay and cabernet in some of the most stunning surrounds.
 Stop by their restaurant, The Vineyard Kitchen, for a feast of beetroot and goats cheese brulee, slow cooked beef cheek on celeriac puree and goats curd with fresh honeycomb before picking up a few bottles of the good stuff to add to your growing collection.